-Face Coverings for All: All students, faculty members and staff must wear face coverings in accordance with CDC guidelines when they are with another person (other than when they are eating or drinking, or with their roommate or with a member of their Pod).
+Face Coverings for All: All students, faculty members and staff must wear face coverings in accordance with CDC guidelines when they are with another person (other than when they are eating or drinking, or with their roommate).
 All students, faculty and staff will be provided with two free cloth face coverings from SUNY Oswego before rejoining the campus community.
 A supply of replacement face coverings will also be maintained by the campus.
 Guidelines on how to properly use and clean a face covering will be shared with members of the campus community in their virtual orientation training.
 All students and employees will also be encouraged to provide their own face coverings to ensure they always have an adequate supply of clean face coverings to access.